KE-UniLiv/IDEA2/README.md

         "generatedAtTime": "2025-12-04T18:20:39.478806"
       }
 ```
+*A full showcase of the preamble with the definition of the concept of CompetencyQuestion is made available when running exports.py for your data*

 ## Requirements and environments✅

 Please find the requirements in [`requirements.txt`](requirements.txt).
 It is advised to create a virtual environment (conda or venv) to install the requirements such that it does not corrupt any of your other projects.